AlpAydinoglu/coptimal/README.md

-Here, you can find the code for the conference paper 'Real-Time Multi-Contact Model Predictive Control via ADMM'.
+Here, you can find the code for the paper 'Real-Time Multi-Contact Model Predictive Control via ADMM'.
 Code is currently being cleared up and being optimized.

 # C3: Consensus Complementarity Control
 Submitted to ICRA2022